mj-cycls/docusaurus/docs/examples/stock-part-1.md

 # ⚡️ Stock market: part 1

-We will work a stock market app that you can chat with.
+We will make a stock market app that you can chat with.
 Part 1, will cover how to get the data for a specific company (symbol) and return the price of the stock back to the user.

 ### 1. Data
 for this example we will use the `yfinance` package to get the stock market data.
-If you don't have it you can install it with:
+If you don't have it already you can install it with:
 ```
 pip install yfinance
 ```